 - Gorilla Trekking- Bwindi Impenetrable Forest

-- 3 Day Gorilla Fly In Safari at Bwindi National Park
+- 3 Day Gorilla Fly-In Safari at Bwindi National Park

 - Gorilla Trek Independent Adventure

 Queen Elizabeth National Park is by far the best place in Africa to see chimpanzees.
 Safaris are organized to visit this unique species both by truck and on foot.
-This park is also a fantastic place to the incredibly rare and endangered Golden Monkey.
+This park is also a fantastic place for the incredibly rare and endangered Golden Monkey.
 These two attractions alone make this park one of the best safaris in Africa.

-Murchison Falls National Park provides an opportunity to explore the abundant and lively waterways of the Nile River as it makes it way through Uganda.
+Murchison Falls National Park provides an opportunity to explore the abundant and lively waterways of the Nile River as it makes its way through Uganda.
 Aside from the plentiful crocodiles, you will be in awe of the Murchison Falls, a dramatic sight to behold.

 Nairobi to Arusha